enaydanov/aws_mock/README.md

 Mock for AWS API

 # Installation
+- It developed and tested on Debian-like OSes only
 - Make sure you have Python 3.10
 - install the Python requirements from `requirements.txt`